mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

 ## What requires an E2E Test?

-1. All test cases defined in the Release Checklist
+1. Test cases defined in help-wanted E2E issues, which are drawn from the release testing list
-2. New feature or story
+2. New features or stories
 3. Bug fixes
 4. Cases that are not covered by unit or integration tests

 ## Interested in Contributing to E2E Testing through Help Wanted Tickets

 1. All help wanted tickets are under [server repository's GitHub issues](https://github.com/mattermost/mattermost-server/issues?q=is%3Aissue+is%3Aopen+label%3A%22Up+For+Grabs%22).
 Look for issues with `Add E2E Tests` and `Up For Grabs` labels, and comment to let everyone know you're working on it.
-2. Each ticket is filled up with specific test steps and assertions that need to be accomplished as a minimum requirement.
-Additional steps and assertions for robusts test implementation are much welcome.
+2. Each ticket is filled up with specific test steps and verifications that need to be accomplished as a minimum requirement.
+Additional steps and assertions for robust test implementation are much welcome.
 3. Join our channel at [UI Test Automation](https://community.mattermost.com/core/channels/ui-test-automation) and talk to us as fellow contributors, and collaborate and learn with one another.

 ## Guide for Writing E2E Testing